ArturKovacsCC/pb-pa-practices-v3/README.md

 Call `getMostValuableAlbumForRuntime` and print its return value.

 =============================================================

 # PA 3

 ### Task 1

 Create a function called `getGenreCount` that takes a parameter called `album`.
 The `album` parameter is going to be a product object.
-This function must return the number of different `genre_id`s among all its songs.
+This function must return the number of different `genre_id`s among all of its songs.

 Call the `getGenreCount` function with the last product as its argument.
 Print the return value.